tmobile/magentaA11y/how-to-test.md

 ## 3. Test with the desktop screenreader

+- Not having all three screen readers available doesn't meean you can't test for accessibility.
+- Most of the accessibility defects you're likely to encounter will show up in any screen reader.

 ### Screenreader browser pairings

 - PC
   - JAWS + Chrome
   - NVDA + Chrome
 - Mac
   - Voiceover + Safari